OUR LAB’S HISTORY

 Julia Butler

-Julia is a sophomore in the College of Arts & Sciences at Georgetown University.
+Julia is a junior in the College of Arts & Sciences at Georgetown University.
 She is currently working on the CAFE consortium project and PLAY project and helps run the ELP website and social media.
 After graduating, Julia hopes to pursue a career that combines her interests in psychology, law, and educational policy.

 Learn More